 Based on this Article, the PRC Criminal Code does recognize the use of computer as a means of achieving the crime of theft, but not a single category as a kind of crime itself.
 So in other words, Article 287 recognized the use of computer as a means of committing a crime but the main body of such criminal behavior is still determined by Article 264.
 Based on this, when we look into cyber theft, the main question that must be asked is, what kind of property has been stolen and whether that property could be determined as property with value in the normal legal sense.

+Before determine whether if one commits the crime of fraud, two requirements must be satisfied.
+The age requirement base of Chinese Criminal Code, and Mens Rea, the guilty mind, or based on the Chinese definition, “the subjective intention” of the perpetrator.
+The age requirement is 16 full age of a natural person.
 [11] The subjective intention requirement is a little bit interesting, the requirement is very much similar to the Mens Rea requirement of Common Law jurisdiction, that you must have guilty mind in able to commit a crime.
 [12] If one objectively satisfied a possible criminal behavior but without the subjective intent, although that person may not totally avoid criminal liability, but that person certainly would have a very good defense from the prosecution.
 The situation in China may not be as complicated as the Common Law requirements, but nevertheless, the subjective intention of the person being prosecuted still needs to be proven.
 The subjective intention requirements may not possess a lot of complication in the real world theft, but under a cyber scenario, in many situation the problem of subjective intention may not be easy to determine.
 For example, under the example of Peer to Peer (P2P) downloading.
 We all know, that under the Chinese law, uploading questionable materials, such as pornography or copyrighted movies onto the internet is illegal.
 [13] Download such kind of materials if for personal use, usually would not be seen as an illegal behavior, although the law in the area of downloading materials is not totally clear yet.
 One of the function of the P2P downloading, such as Bit download, etc is that while you are downloading a particular material, you are at the same time also uploading to the web for others to share.
 Thus, this comes to the problem, if you are downloading something, you may not know you are uploading at the same time, thus without “subjective intention”.
 So far this situation does not have any precedents at hand, but this is the type of cases happened in Taiwan, which will be discussed later when we deals with Internet pornography.

 Now, lets us get back to the discussion of “property” and in the computer crime context, mainly pointing to “Personal Property”, itself for a while.
 According to The General Principles of the Civil Law of the People’s Republic of China (中华人民共和国民法通则), Article 75: